 In our daily lives we have been conditioned to think about eating a healthy balanced diet that isn’t too calorie rich.
 On hikes of a duration of less than a few days this is still the case.
-However once you start doing hikes of more than a few days in duration and start extending this to multiple weeks or even months, you need to look to calorie dense foods that provide high calorie counts but have a low weight.
+However once you start doing hikes of more than a few days in duration and start extending this to multiple weeks or even months, you need to look for calorie dense foods that provide high calorie counts but have a low weight.
 In fact, your food needs to provide the highest calories you can find and this is where nut butters come in.

 While there are literally dozens of brands on the market, I have chosen a few that are readily available Australia wide and that also come in plastic, rather than glass, containers.
 Dehydrated options do exist but that’s a conversation for another article.